G5/5 vs G5/4 Comparison – Summary Paper

 33kV and 66kV THDV% has increased by 0.7% to 3.7%

-The changes to individual harmonic voltage limits have changed (slightly) for 25th harmonic and higher, also (depending on voltage), there are changes to some lower order harmonics.
+The changes to individual harmonic voltage limits have changed (slightly) for the 25th harmonic and higher, also (depending on voltage), there are changes to some lower-order harmonics.
 The changed values (only) are presented below, shown for common system voltage levels:

-Compatibility limit tables in G5/5 have also been extended to include 50-100th harmonics, and a similar logic applies as for the planning limits.
+Compatibility limit tables in G5/5 have also been extended to include 50-100th harmonics, and a similar logic applies to the planning limits.